Purāna and Nava Kamma – Sequence of Kamma Generation

 • If the second stage attachment (“nava kamma” stage) does not take place, no javana cittās will arise.
 Strong kamma that can bring future vipāka (including rebirth) will occur only if javana cittas arise within the “nava kamma” stage.

-• We have discussed the concepts of the following chart previously without using the terms “purāna kamma” and “nava kamma.
+4. We have previously discussed the concepts of the following chart without using the terms “purāna kamma” and “nava kamma.

 Purāna Kamma Stage